Socca98/Mobile_Books-App/README.md

 # Mobile_Books-App
-Managing a list of Books which can be synced with a Flask server.
-Same CRUD and sync functionality done in Android (Kotlin) and Flutter.
-Android native app has additional functionalities.
+Managing a list of Books.
+Same CRUD+Local database done in Android (Kotlin) and Flutter.
+The Android app has additional functionalities.

 ## Functionalities
 Native Android app:
-* CRUD
+* CRUD - store in local database using **Realm**
     * Edit, Delete only available with Internet Connection
 * Synchronize books with Flask server
 * settings/preference with Dark Theme
-* requests using RxJava
+* requests using **RxJava**
 * small animation (360 rotation on click)

 Non native Flutter app:
-* TBI (To be implemented)
+* CRUD - store in Sqlite local database

 ## Native app photos